-When you are looking at the material it needs to feel good on the skin, soft touch but strong enough to lasts for years to come.
+When you are looking at the material it needs to feel good on the skin, soft touch but strong enough to last for years to come.
 And not to forget natural and breathable wherever it’s possible.
-A few years ago I never bought the expensive materials like cashmere and silk, but these days you can buy this kind of clothing at a reasonable price.
+A few years ago I never bought expensive materials like cashmere and silk, but these days you can buy this kind of clothing at a reasonable price.
 Start at Uniqlo for cashmere, when you sign up for their emails you can get £10 off.
-On the sale, you can get cashmere crewneck sweater for £30.
+On the sale, you can get a cashmere crewneck sweater for £30.
 You still have a great quality item that lasts for a great price.
 Lately, I fell in love with their blouses as well.
-Fit is great, slightly oversize and material is really nice on the skin.
+Fit is great, slightly oversize and the material is really nice on the skin.
 It is not silk but feels is lovely.

 You will maybe hate me for this, but when I need jeans I always shop at Zara.
-Zara jeans fit me the best and I don’t want to dig in uncertainty and to spend money on something that I don’t know if they fit.
+Zara jeans fit me the best and I don’t want to dig in uncertainty and spend money on something that I don’t know if they fit.
 I can buy online and fit is exactly as I expected.
-So if you know there is a brand what fits you and you’ve been wearing their clothes for years stick to it.
+So if you know there is a brand that fits you well and you’ve been wearing their clothes for years stick to it.

 Experiment And Browse

 I recently bought a top through Instagram.
 I found a lady who makes lovely pieces and sent her DM with loads of questions.
 Her customer service was amazing, mostly she replied straight away, and when top arrived it was exactly as described.
 I bought something small as a summer cami top is, but it feels great, the price was amazing and I supported a small business.
 I am glad I found her account.
 Take your time, have a look around and ask questions.
 You won’t be disappointed.
-It’s your money and you want to invest.
+It’s your hard-earned money and you want to invest.

 I am not into many accessories, but I love hats, scarves and leather bags.
 All in minimalistic look.
 Accessories take your outfit to a different level.
 When I look for a bag I go for leather.
-On my list is this little crossbody as I need to slowly replace the one what has been with me for 5 years.
+On my list is this little crossbody as I need to slowly replace the one that has been with me for 5 years.

 Hope you like this post and you will appreciate the honest look into my wardrobe.
 What’s are your favourite shops where do you shop most of the time and it fits you well?
 Leave a comment with your favourite shops and we can discover something new.